CarlitoConti/Python-Project/README.md

 # Documentation Python Code - Crypto Trading Strategy

+Lorenzo De Chiara, Leonardo Bondesan.
+Jacopo Savini

 ## Introduction
 This code sets up a continuous loop to check for new tickers from Bybit's API, and if it detects new tickers,it sends a notification to a user’s Discord channel using a webhook.
 Additionally, it places a buy order for the new ticker(s) on the Bybit Exchange.